VamsiKrishna04/Full_Stack_Nanodegree/PROJECTS/Project_Item_Catalog/vagrant/properties_dekho/README.md

         the [Jinja 2](http://jinja.pocoo.org/docs/dev/) templating language for Python.
         See next section for more details on contents.

+## Demo
+Click this link to view the website: http://vamsikrish04.pythonanywhere.com

 ### Templates
 The `/templates` directory contains the following files, written in HTML and the Jinja2 templating language: